“Multiple” special character replacements in “Multiple” columns

 Broader discussion on replacement strategy

-a.
 To keep it straight, we start off with a list of objects to iterate over and to “accumulate” to a state.

 b.
 This list is passed to the List.Accumulate function as the first parameter.